Teen Bullying and Abuse

 If you or someone you know has been affected by these forms of abuse, or if you just have questions you need some answers to, please contact the National Child Abuse Hotline at 1.800.4.A.CHILD, a counselor is standing by to take your call.

-If you are a teen who would like to take a stand against all types of abuse including but not limited to, bullying and teen dating violence, please visit the Childhelp Wings page to become an Ambassador of Hope and find out more about what you can do to become an advocate.
+If you are a teen who would like to take a stand against all types of abuse including but not limited to, bullying and teen dating violence, please visit the Childhelp Wings page and find out more about what you can do to become an advocate.

 If you are an Adult, who is moved by Childhelp’s mission and dedication to the prevention and treatment of all forms of abuse, consider becoming a Childhelper.